 Shall the new role be a superuser? (y/n) n Shall the new role be allowed to create databases? (y/n) n Shall the new role be allowed to create more new roles? (y/n) n

-Generally, for a standard application user, answer โnoโ to all prompts to follow the principle of least privilege.
+For a standard application user, answer “no” to all prompts to follow the principle of least privilege.

-Subsequently, to set a password for the new user, connect to the database and run:
+Set a password for the new user by connecting to the database and running:

 sudo -u postgres psql -c "ALTER USER <username> WITH PASSWORD 'your_secure_password';"